 Mouse is off on a journey.
 We don’t know where s/he is going, but Mouse tells everyone along the way that they are off to see the Gruffalo.
 Obviously, this is not the mouse’s real desire.
 Mouse doesn’t think Gruffalos really exist.
 We’ll never know where Mouse is really going.
 I’d say they’re off to find nuts, with no particular destination in mind.

 Mouse encounters only baddies on this trip — no true helpers/mentors.
-Mice tend to have a lot of enemies because they are small.
+Mice tend to have a lot of opponents because they are small.
 That puts them near the bottom of the mammalian food chain.
 Mice are popular characters in children’s stories because both mice and children are small.
 So the mouse is a natural stand-in for the child.

 Because Mouse is a trickster, s/he quickly turns the Gruffalo into an ally, even though s/he didn’t even believe in Gruffalos until meeting one.